shuntress/web-host/README.md

 If a list of authorized users exists for a resource that does not have `private` in the path, the user will be prompted to login because a name is required for authorization.

+## Firewall Settings
+Networking can easily get overcomplicated.

+The extremely simplified and generally "good enough" version is that your house has an internet address similar to its street address and your modem/router is like the mailbox to receive messgaes at your address.

+In order for people outside your home network to access your server, you need to configure the "mailbox" to pass certain correspondence appropriately.
+Like sending to a specific unit number in a large building.

+Specifically, you want inbound and outbound TCP traffic on ports 80 and 443 to go to the machine running your server.

+How this is actually accomplished will vary slightly depending on your specific hardware but most commonly this will be done by connecting to [http://192.168.1.1](http://192/168.1.1) and logging in using the credentials printed on a sticker stuck to the side of your ISP-provided router/modem.

 ## Configuration Options
 Config defaults are in [src/config.js](https://github.com/shuntress/web-host/blob/main/src/config.js).